-Principle 3: Businesses should uphold the freedom of association and the effective recognition of the right to collective bargaining.
+Principle 3: Businesses should uphold the freedom of association and the effective recognition of the right to collective bargaining

 - Embedded in Code of Conduct, Principle 1 of ABB Human Rights Policy and Principle 6 of ABB Social Policy.
 All countries were asked to formally report on this principle.
-No violations were reported in 2011. - In countries where law does not permit this right, ABB facilitates regular consultation with employees to address areas of concern.
+No violations were reported in 2012. - In countries where law does not permit this right, ABB facilitates regular consultation with employees to address areas of concern.

-Principle 4: The elimination of all forms of forced and compulsory labour.
+Principle 4: The elimination of all forms of forced and compulsory labor

 - Covered by ABB Group Code of Conduct, Principle 1 of ABB Human Rights Policy and Principle 4 of ABB Social Policy.
 All countries were asked to formally report on this principle.
-No violations were reported in 2011. - The principle of "no forced or compulsory labor" is included in ABB's new Supplier Code of Conduct, and protocol for supplier audits.
+No violations were reported in 2012. - The principle of "no forced or compulsory labor" is included in ABB's Supplier Code of Conduct, and protocol for supplier audits.

-Principle 5: The effective abolition of child labour.
+Principle 5: The effective abolition of child labor

 - Included in ABB Group Code of Conduct, Principle 1 of the ABB Human Rights Policy and Principle 3 of ABB Social Policy. - All countries were asked to formally report on this principle.
-Eleven cases of child labor at two suppliers were reported in 2011.
-Immediate and appropriate corrective action was taken. - The principle of "no child labor" is included in ABB's Supplier Code of Conduct as well as protocol for supplier audits.
+No violations were reported.
+A total of 121 audits of suppliers were carried out in 2012.
+No cases of child labor were reported. - The principle of "no child labor" is included in ABB's Supplier Code of Conduct as well as protocol for supplier audits.

-Principle 6: Eliminate discrimination in respect of employment and occupation.
+Principle 6: Eliminate discrimination in respect of employment and occupation

 - Contained in ABB Group Code of Conduct, Principle 1 of the ABB Human Rights Policy and Principle 7 of ABB Social Policy.
-All countries were asked to formally report on this principle. - Five substantiated cases of discrimination and 32 of harassment were reported in 2011, resulting in six terminations, three resignations and a range of other measures, including warnings, counseling and further training. - ABB also has country-specific procedures and programs to ensure that policies are fully observed.
+All countries were asked to formally report on this principle.
+There were 13 substantiated cases of harassment and two of discrimination in 2012, resulting in one termination, one resignation, and a range of other measures, including formal warnings, counseling and further training. - ABB also has country-specific procedures and programs to ensure that policies are fully observed.